On Page SEO Activities That Actually Work

 2. Improve Content Quality & Keyword Usage

-- Use your primary keyword naturally within the first 100 words.
+- Use the primary keyword naturally within the first paragraph.

-- Structure your content with H1, H2, and H3 headings.
+- Structure the content with H1, H2, and H3 headings, as well as bullet points.

 - Include related keywords and synonyms to improve relevance.